tatablack/dotfiles/README.md

 This will:
 - ask for some information up front, namely:
-	- your Apple Store email
-	- your Bitwarden email (defaults to the one just entered)
+	- your Bitwarden email
-	- custom Bitwarden server URL
+	- your custom Bitwarden server URL
     - your GitHub username
 - install HomeBrew (which in turn will install Apple's own Command Line Developer Tools, if needed)
 - using HomeBrew, install a few formulas, namely: